-The hard drive light on the computer changes color to show that the drive in a primary hard drive bay, or the drive in a secondary hard drive bay (select products only), or both is parked.
+The hard drive light on the computer changes color to show that the drive in a primary hard drive bay, the secondary hard drive bay (select products only), or both are parked.

 Updating programs and drivers

 HP recommends that you update your programs and drivers on a regular basis.
 Updates can resolve issues and bring new features and options to your computer.
 For example, older graphics components might not work well with the most recent gaming software.
 Without the latest driver, you do not get the most out of your equipment.